-Currently, PEPY operates our outreach programs in 5 districts: Kralanh, Srei Snam, Varin, Taing Kork, and Kompong Leaeng.
+PEPY currently operates in 6 districts: Siem Reap, Kralanh, Srei Snam, Varin, Taing Kork, and Kompong Leaeng.
 However, it was not always this way.
-PEPY’s founders, who came to Cambodia with the hope of supporting education development, started with building a school in Kralanh District.
-Over the years, the organization expanded to initiatives across the country.
-After localizing, and focusing on increasing the number of youth moving onto higher education and accessing skilled employment, our target communities became much more strategic.
-With the firmly established connections and history in Kralanh, it was an ideal location to transition into our current programs.
+Our founders, who came to Cambodia to support education development, started by building a school in Kralanh District.
+Eventually the organization was operating across the country.
+After localizing and focusing our efforts on youth development, our target communities became much more strategic.
+With our firmly established connections and history in Kralanh, it was the ideal location to transition into our current programs.

 -> the community’s and school’s potential receptiveness to the program

 -> the statistics of drop-outs versus students moving onto higher education

 -> our ability to establish local government support

-Cambodia is often best known for its troubled past – the atrocity carried out by the Khmer Rouge; a reign of terror that was inflicted from 1975-1979, in which over 1.5 million people were either murdered or died from overwork and starvation .
-Due to the most educated people being targeted first by the Khmer Rouge, Cambodia has since struggled with a lack of trained educators and skilled professionals.
+Cambodia is often known for the Khmer Rouge atrocity, a reign of terror that was inflicted from 1975-1979.
+Over 1.5 million people were either murdered or died from overwork and starvation .
+Due to the most educated people being targeted, Cambodia struggles with a lack of trained educators and skilled professionals.